davidad/davidad.github.io/source/_posts/2014-02-28-python-to-scheme-to-assembly-1.markdown

 sum_list:
   xor eax, eax     ; equivalent to "mov rax, 0" but faster
-                   ; in C it's fine to clobber rdi instead of copying it first test rdi, rdi    ; equivalent to "cmp rdi, 0", but more compact in machine code jz done          ; here the "if NULL" case is at the bottom, accumulation case is right here.
+                   ; in C it's fine to clobber rdi instead of copying it first test rdi, rdi        ; <- same as ours jz done          ; here the "if NULL" case is at the bottom .else: add rax, [rdi]       ; <- same as ours mov rdi, [rdi+8]     ; <- same as ours test rdi, rdi        ; <- same as ours, but duplicated jnz .else            ; <- same as ours
-.else:
-  add rax, [rdi]
-  mov rdi, [rdi+8]
-  test rdi, rdi    ; equivalent to "cmp rdi, 0" jnz .else
 .done:
   rep ret          ; equivalent to "ret", but faster on old AMD chips for no good reason
 ```

 This is _almost_ identical to the assembly that I wrote, except that it clobbers
 one of its inputs (which is perfectly allowed by the C calling convention[^16]),
-it uses `xor` instead of `mov` to load `0` (a solid optimization), it uses
+it uses `xor` instead of `mov` to load `0` (a solid optimization[^17]), it uses
-`test` in place of `cmp` (reasonable optimization), it uses `rep ret` (less
-compact and no benefit on Intel chips) and it shuffles the instructions around
+`rep ret` (less compact and no benefit on Intel chips) and it shuffles the
-such that two `test`s are needed (almost certainly not helpful with modern
+instructions around such that two `test`s are needed (almost certainly not
-branch prediction and loop detection).
-I haven't run benchmarks on this, but my
+helpful with modern branch prediction and loop detection).
+I haven't run
-guess is that it would come out about even.
-I also think the shuffling makes
+benchmarks on this, but my guess is that it would come out about even.
+(Both
+versions are eight instructions long.)
+I also think the shuffling makes this
-this "iterative" version more opaque and difficult to reason about (not least
+"iterative" version more opaque and difficult to reason about (not least because
-because of the duplicated `test`) than my "named let"-style code.
+of the duplicated `test`) than my "named let"-style code.

 ### Non-Tail Recursion